Kollate/truegit-test/blog/collection-1/article.md

 slug: nothing-else-matters
 title: Coffee is good for health
 subTitle: Caramelization, aroma galão, in, cinnamon whipped cultivar bar  sugar espresso beans that.
 Percolator, extraction filter spoon lungo aroma carajillo barista.
 Aged single shot a robust french press seasonal macchiato flavour con panna.
+# Truegit allows viewer of your blog to be able to suggest changes to it.
+To disable that, use this flag.
 disableSuggestEdit: true
 bannerImage: ./download.jpeg
 ---